4th Man Out: Reception

 The film received mixed to positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported that 58% of critics gave the film a positive rating, based on 12 reviews, with an average score of 4.9/10.
-On Metacritic, which uses a normalized rating system, the film holds a 43/100 rating, based on seven reviews, indicating "generally mixed or average reviews".
+On Metacritic, which uses a normalized rating system, the film holds a 43/100 rating, based on seven reviews, indicating "mixed or average" reviews.